RobinBoers/dotfiles-legacy/.config/qtile/README.md

 This config uses nitrogen, just like all my other configs.
 For networking I'm using NetworkManager-applet.
 All workspaces use the master and stack layout (columns in Qtile), exept games and edit.
 Games uses max, and
 edit a floating layout.
+I also added the HUD functionality from my Metacity session.
+To search application menus, just hit Alt and rofi will do the rest.

 The wallpaper is made by Romain Trystram and can be found here:
 <https://imgur.com/gallery/84o43>

-Dependencies: `firefox, alacritty, pactl, xbacklight, playerctl, rofi, dunst, lxsession, nitrogen, betterlockscreen, xcape`
+Dependencies: `firefox, alacritty, pactl, xbacklight, playerctl, rofi, dunst, lxsession, nitrogen, xcape, light-locker`

 ## Setup Firefox theme